kdreger1/word-bulkreplace/README.md

 3. In the editor, choose File -> Import File
 4. Navigate to, and select, the PMAmodule_renumber_vN.bas file.
 (The N is the version number and may change over time.)

 To use the module, you will first need to create an Excel file (.xlsx only).
-An example file is included in this repository.
+An example file called "testingInputPatterns.xlsx" is included in this repository.
 The first column are the words to search for; the second column are what each word is replaced by.
 A "word" in this case is a series of characters that form a discrete unit and is separated from surrounding text by a space or non-alphanumeric character (such as a period).
 For example, "101" will not match part of the string "101001" but will match the string "101.".

 There are three modes this find-and-replace feature can run in: